DomeGnome/JEC-JEI-Addon/README.md

   require a server-side component (and a rewrite of the ingredient resolver, since the ingredient/recipe API was also reworked).
 See `RecipeInputResolver.java` and the TODOs.

-It also relies on **real JEI**.
-EMI's JEI-compat shim (TooManyRecipeViewers) intentionally throws on runtime recipe edits, so under EMI this mod is a no-op (it logs a warning rather than crashing).

 ---

 ## Install (playing)